 Looking back at Prince’s first two Warner Brothers albums, it’s at times difficult to see where the artist would take his songwriting and, more notably, his image a mere two years later.
-Dressed like your average 1970s teen, Prince started out as a shy, yet confidently afroed kid out of Minneapolis destined for musical greatness.
+Dressed like your average 1970s teen, Prince started as a shy yet confidently afroed kid out of Minneapolis destined for musical greatness.
 Then he morphed into the ultra-sexy, Farrah Fawcet feathered disco lover with a cross-over hit single (“I Wanna Be Your Lover”).
 Both of these looks were safe for the masses yet just appealing enough to garner the attention of the opposite sex.

 The music contained within Prince’s first two albums follows this same dichotomy.
 For every innocent declaration of love (“I’m falling for you each and every day.” – “In Love”), there’s a more overt example of lustful expression (“You’re just as wet as the evening rain.” – “Soft & Wet”).
-Prince claims to be a virgin on “I’m Yours” (“never have I ever made love before”) but despite being a “very careful man”, he’s managed to impregnate his lover on “Baby”.
+Prince claims to be a virgin on “I’m Yours” (“never have I ever made love before”), but despite being a “very careful man,” he’s managed to impregnate his lover on “Baby.”
 “With You” is a sweet, chaste, lullaby while “When We’re Dancing Close and Slow” is the song that a horny, more experienced boy sings to his new girlfriend to assure her that she’ll be taken care of sexually and he’ll still get her home before curfew.

-All of these personas, all of these versions of Prince, are likely what Warner Brothers was hoping to capitalize on when they signed him.
+All of these personas, and versions of Prince, are likely what Warner Brothers was hoping to capitalize on when they signed him.
 Whether it was all part of a PR stunt or if Prince just wanted to keep the wunderkind shtick up a tad bit longer, he was even prone to fib about his age in interviews.
-Claiming to be a couple years younger than he really was.
+He was claiming to be a couple of years younger than he really was.
 Why?
-Let’s imagine for a minute that you’re a 14 year old girl and you see Prince in all his feathered hair glory on American Bandstand and you want to know more about him.
+Let’s imagine for a minute that you’re a 14-year-old girl, and you see Prince in all his feathered hair glory on American Bandstand.
+He intrigues you, and you’d like to know more about him.
 Would you be more interested in him if he was still a teenager like you?
-Would you be less interested in him if he was instead a 21 year old man?
-I think the answer is going to vary depending on the person, but Prince was likely banking on the increased attention that goes along with being a “Teen Heartthrob”.
+Would you be less interested in him if he was instead a 21-year-old man?
+I think the answer will vary depending on the person, but Prince was likely banking on the increased attention that goes along with being a Teen Heartthrob.

-Prince’s interest, if he ever even had any, of being a “Teen Heartthrob” would be short lived.
-Not long after his January 1980 American Bandstand performance, he would be recording songs that would end up on the game changing Dirty Mind.
-Tracks like “Head” would find their way onto his live sets in early 1980 and Prince’s image would take a drastic, and career changing turn at this time.
+If he ever had any, Prince’s interest in being a Teen Heartthrob would be short-lived.
+Not long after his January 1980 American Bandstand performance, he would be recording songs that would end up on the game-changing Dirty Mind.
+Tracks like “Head” would find their way onto his live sets in early 1980, and Prince’s image would take a drastic and career-changing turn at this time.
 There was more at stake here than just a few thousand extra record sales.
 Freedom of expression.
 Freedom to make the music that he wanted.
-Once an artist has been thrown into the “Teen Heartthrob” pit, it is very difficult to climb out.
-Prince knew this and the choices he made over the next couple of years would be crucial to assuring his spot in buzz bin, not the bargain bin, was secured.
+Once an artist is thrown into the Teen Heartthrob pit, it is tough to climb out.
+Prince knew this, and the choices he made over the next couple of years would be crucial to assuring his spot in the buzz bin, not the bargain bin, was secured.